mikelakoju/cleanDataProject/README.md

 unzip raw data and copy the directory 'UCI HAR Dataset' to the cloned repository root directory open a R console and set the working directory to the repository root run run_analysis.R script
-In the repository root directory you find the file 'sensordata_avg_by_subject.txt'
+In the repository root directory you find the file 'myTidyData.txt'